LGBTQ rights in Taiwan: Transgender rights

 In August 2013, Taiwanese authorities accepted a request for the country's first transgender marriage, after initially questioning the couple's gender.

 In August 2016, Audrey Tang, a top software programmer, was appointed by the Tsai Administration to the Cabinet and became the first transgender minister of Taiwan.
 Her role as the Minister without portfolio (i.e. heading no particular ministry) deals with helping government agencies communicate policy goals and managing government-published information, both via digital means.

 In January 2018, it was announced that plans to introduce a third gender option on identification documents, such as passports and the National Identification cards, would be implemented in the near future.
 In November 2018, Chen Mei-ling, the Minister of the National Development Council, announced that these plans will come into effect in 2020.
 The third gender option was under discussion at one point but wasn't implemented later.

 A 2020 survey found that 55% of transgender Taiwanese were afraid of using a public restroom, 19% had been harassed or attacked in public, and 16% were afraid to ask a police officer for help.

-A 2022 online survey promoted by the Taiwan Parents Protect Women and Children Association found that an overwhelming majority of Taiwanese people respondents strongly oppose gender self-identification for transgender women.
-The survey included 14 statements related to transgender women and their rights (e.g., “Trans women can be housed in female jails”).
-92% of Taiwanese people disagreed with all 14 survey statements, indicating strong resistance to the idea that transgender women should be granted rights and access afforded to cisgender women.
-For instance, only 6% agreed that transgender women should use women's public toilets, and 4% supported their participation in women's sporting events.